HDRUK/HDRUK_AppliedML/README.md

    > Introduces the Adam Optimizer a good out-of-the-box optimizer which requires very little tuning of  hyper-parameters.
 It is also computationally efficient, requiring only first-order gradients and little memory (RAM) requirements.
 Even though the paper was published 4 years ago, it remains the most popular optimizer.

 ### Convolutional Neural Networks

+Paper 1 is foundational in the history of DL - this paper reignited DL research.
+Paper 2 is a more recent paper showing real-world uses of modern computer vision.
+Paper 3 gives an early and still very useful method for trying to interpret what is going on inside a conv net.

 1. **ImageNet Classification with Deep Convolutional Neural Networks; Krizhevsk, Sutskever and Hinton; 2012**